Kav-K/GPTDiscord/detailed_guides/INSTALLATION.md

 - Toggle PRESENCE INTENT:
   - Select App (Bot) -> Bot -> PRESENCE INTENT, SERVER MEMBERS INTENT, MESSAGES INTENT, (basically turn on all intents)
 - Add Bot the server.
-  - Select App (Bot) -> OAuth2 -> URL Generator -> Select Scope: Bot, application.commands
+  - Select App (Bot) -> OAuth2 -> URL Generator -> Select Scope: Bot, applications.commands
   - Bot Permissions will appear, select the desired permissions
   - Copy the link generated below and paste it on the browser
   - On add to server select the desired server to add the bot